LeBron James unhappy with Breonna Taylor ruling | Africanews

 USA

-They have only one win from the NBA finals after their Thursday win over the Denver Nuggets, but a lot would be remembered about this day for Los Angeles Lakers.
+They are only one win away from the NBA finals after their Thursday victory over the Denver Nuggets, but a lot would be remembered about this day for Los Angeles Lakers.

 Star player LeBron James personally addressed the decision not to charge Louisville police officers for the killing of Breonna Taylor.